jean-pierreBoth/MultiStochGrad.jl/README.md

 **"Minimizing Finite Sums with the Stochastic Average Gradient" (2013, 2016)** M.Schmidt, N.LeRoux, F.Bach.

-Here are some cpu-time comparisons :
+### cpu-time comparisons

-Due to the different identifiability constraint the best result were not obtained with the same step but we have the same comportment with respect to the initial condition and equivalent results are obtained at about factor 1.5 in cpu-time.
-But the Logistic Regression needed the explicit use of BLAS interface to speed up vectorization.
+Due to the different identifiability constraint the best result were not obtained with the same step size in gradient but we have the same behaviour with respect to the initial condition and equivalent results are obtained within a factor 2 in cpu-time.
+But the logistic regression needed the explicit use of BLAS interface to speed up vectorization.

 ## License